Pathoschild/smapi-mod-dump/source/Quick Sell/README.md

 ## How to use

-Middle click any item in your inventory to send them to the Shipping Bin.
+Press the `keybind` on any item in your inventory to send it to the Shipping Bin.

+Default keybindings

+- Mouse & Keyboard: Middle click
+- Controller: Left stick click

 This mod is configurable, check `Stardew Valley/Mods/Quick Sell/config.json` for its settings.